 Investors and legal sector experts say that the Administrative Court is procedurally competent, fair, and consistent but that the Civil Courts deliver highly inconsistent judgments.

 LAWS AND REGULATIONS ON FOREIGN DIRECT INVESTMENT

 Investors cite two primary national-treatment issues with respect to investment rules.
 First, foreign nationals and companies may not own real estate; only Mongolian adult citizens may own real estate.
 While foreign investors may obtain use rights for the underlying land, these rights expire after a set number of years with limited rights of renewal.
 Government officials have said that in some cases municipal, provincial, and central government officials may waive land-use rights limits and recommend that investors contact the relevant agency or ministry for more information on how to apply for these waivers.
 Foreign investors also object to the regulatory requirement that each foreign investor in any given venture must, according to the Investment Law, invest a minimum of $100,000.
-Although the Investment Law has no such requirement, Mongolian regulators impose it on all foreign investors without requiring the same minimum from Mongolian investors.
+The Investment Law imposes no such requirement on Mongolian investors.

 The Ministry of Economy and Development manages the “One-Stop-Shop for Investors,” which provides investor services on visas, taxation, social insurance, notarization, and business registration ( ).
-The Ministry of Economy and Development has publicly stated that it will establish in 2022 a new foreign investment and foreign trade support entity to assume the duties of the One-Stop-Shop.
+The Ministry of Economy and Development publicly stated in 2022 that it would establish a new foreign investment and foreign trade support entity to assume the duties of the One-Stop-Shop.
 Cabinet formalized the decision to create this Investment and Trade Authority on February 1, 2023.

 COMPETITION AND ANTITRUST LAWS